MetOffice/cmip6-dreq-interface/djq/doc/Command-line.md

 ```

 This demonstrates how far apart these two implementations are in some
 cases.
-In the human-readable format, `+` means 'all experiments` and
+In the human-readable format, `+` means 'all experiments' and
 `-` means 'none'.

 Here is an example of the JSON output format, comparing against the